Meiji Gakuin University

 Department of Education and Child Development

-Emphasizing the relationships between people and society is one of the key features of the Department of Psychology.
-Students acquire a scientific understanding of the mind’s mechanisms and the ability to respond to any type of person or situation within today’s increasingly complex society – in other words, analytical and practical skills rooted in psychology.
-The Department seeks students with an interest in the scientific exploration of the mind and a desire to contribute to society through the application of psychological knowledge and research methods.
+Psychology that emphasizes the relationships between people and society is one of the distinctive features of the Department of Psychology.
+Students acquire a scientific understanding of the mind’s mechanisms and the ability to respond to any type of person or situation within today’s increasingly complex society – in other words, they acquire analytical and practical skills rooted in psychology.
+The Department welcomes students with an interest in the scientific exploration of the mind and a desire to contribute to society by applying the psychological knowledge and research methods they have learned.

 Department of Psychology